Built in 1775 as a hunting lodge for the Duke of Northumberland, Kielder Castle is now the focal point for visitors to the forest.

 Admission to the Exhibition is free.
 Access is through the cafe with last entry 30 minutes before closing.
 The exhibition is open on days the cafe is open, from 10am-5pm (11am-4pm from November to March).

-The Cycle Centre at Kielder Castle is open Monday, Tuesday, Friday Saturday and Sunday 9.30am till dusk.
+From January 2017, the Cycle Centre at Kielder Castle is open Monday, Tuesday, Friday, Saturday and Sunday 9.30am till dusk.
 Closed Wednesday and Thursday except for prepaid bookings.
 For information regarding the Cycle Centre please phone - 01434 250457 or visit Kielder Cycle Centre

 The toilets at Kielder Castle are OPEN all the time.
 Please note, Blakehopeburnhaugh toilet block closes for the winter at the end of October and reopens again on 1 April.